Rebekah Grindlay

-Rebekah Grindlay was the Australian Ambassador to Lebanon from 2018 to 2022.
+Rebekah Grindlay is an Australian diplomat who served as the Ambassador to Lebanon from 2018 to 2022.
 She has been called "the rising star of Australian diplomacy".

-Her appointment was announced 10 October 2018 and she served in the role until 2022.
+Her appointment was announced 10 October 2018, and she served in the role until 2022.
+She currently serves as the Assistant Secretary of the India Branch with the Department of Foreign Affairs and Trade.

 Grindlay earned a Master of Public Policy from Princeton University and a Bachelor of Commerce from Sydney University.